Jana Pareigis

-Jana Pareigis (born June 23, 1981 in Hamburg) is a German journalist and television moderator.
+Jana Pareigis (born 23 June 1981 in Hamburg) is a German journalist and television moderator.
+She is the first black woman in German news journalism.

 Life and career

 Pareigis has a polyethnic migration background with relatives in Germany, Sweden and Zimbabwe.
+She grew up with adoptive parents; her father is from Zimbabwe, and her mother was German.

 She studied political science and African studies in her hometown of Hamburg as well as in New York City and Berlin.
-From 2010 she was a TV presenter for the news program Journal at DW-TV as well as a freelance editor, inter alia. for Westdeutscher Rundfunk (WDR), Zeit Online and Deutsche Welle.
+From 2010, she was a TV presenter for the news program Journal at DW-TV as well as a freelance editor, inter alia for Westdeutscher Rundfunk (WDR), Zeit Online and Deutsche Welle.